Sign in using backup codes

 Basics of backup codes

-If you lose your phones or otherwise can't receive codes via SMS, voice call, or Google Authenticator, you can use backup codes to sign in.
+If you lose your phones or otherwise can't get codes via text, voice call, or Google Authenticator, you can use backup codes to sign in.
 Follow the instructions below to generate backup codes.
-You can also use these codes to sign in if you don’t have your Security Key.
+If you don't have your security key, you can also use these codes to sign in.

 The codes come in sets of 10, and you can generate a new set at any point, automatically making the old set inactive.
 In addition, after you’ve used a backup code to sign in, it will become inactive.

 We recommend you store your codes wherever you keep your other valuable items.
 Like the codes on your phone, backup codes are only valuable to someone if they manage to also steal your password.

 Creating and viewing a set of backup codes

 To create a new set of backup codes:

 - Sign in to your account at https://myaccount.google.com/security/signinoptions/two-step-verification.